avsmounica/comictose/README.md

 ### Contact
 Join the chat  on [Slack](https://comictose.slack.com/messages/general/)!
-You can also send an e-mail to manojkarthick@ymail.com.
+You can also send an e-mail to avs.mounica@gmail.com or manojkarthick@ymail.com.